div360/Loop-Assignment/README.md

    - Install dependencies: pip install -r requirements.txt
    - Configure your database connection details in config.py.
    - Potential initial setup: If data is not preloaded, you might need to run script.py or a similar mechanism to load the CSVs into your database.
+   -  First run the tests inside the test directory to get the basic understanding of the functioning
    - Start the Application

    - From the project's src directory, run the command to start a Uvicorn development server: uvicorn main:app --reload